ace-dent/pngslim/README.md

 - Extend Trial (4) - final compression sweep includes defluff working with DeflOpt and Huffmix.
 - Provide more info: processing time per image and more accurate file reduction %.
 - File validation: Large files over 10MiB will not be processed.
-- Added PNGOUT parameters for efficiency and correctness: use `-kp` to avoid palette trials and `-f6` to avoid filter trials, where possible.
-- Changed OptiPNG parameters `−nb −nc −np` to the more compact `-nx`, when disabling all lossless image reductions.
+- Tweak parameters for efficiency and correctness.
+PNGOUT use `-kp` to avoid palette trials and `-f6` to avoid filter trials where possible.
+OptiPNG use `-nx`, when disabling all lossless image reductions.
 - Improved script readability: indents changed back from tabs to spaces(!);  removed use of `start /belownormal` to run PNGOUT; removed inline comments; made verbose output ('logging') clearer.
 - Reformatted 'README' for markdown and tweaked text.
 Added a 'Limitations' section.
-- Update 'advdef.exe' to version 2.5 (was 1.15).
-Adds 'libdeflate' and 'Zopfli' compression engines; many improvements and fixes.
 - Added 'defluff.exe' program v0.3.2 (07-Apr-2011).
 Provides some low-level optimizations for Deflate data.
 - Added 'huffmix.exe' program v0.6b2 (06-May-2014).
 It selects the smallest Huffman blocks from two related files and combines them into a new file.
+- Update 'advdef.exe' to version 2.6 (was 1.15).
+Adds 'libdeflate' and 'Zopfli' compression engines; many improvements and fixes.
+- Update 'optipng.exe' to version 7.9.1 (was 0.7.7).
+Fixes bug with unreferenced transparency; updated libraries; vulnerability fixes.
 - Updated PNGOUT license.

 **v1.1 12-Sep-2021**